EmileVinB/odin-recipes/README.md

 # odin-recipes

-# This project is completed following instructions from The Odin Project, and will consist of my first website, illustrating a recipe.
+# This project is guided by instructions from The Odin Project.
+This project consists of my first website, which is a short recipe booklet.